 Orlando is a really fantastic city.
 There’s no bigger name in theme parks, and there’s plenty to do besides with all of our shopping, restaurants, and other tourist attractions!
 But there’s another great part about Orlando: our neighbors!
-If you’re visiting Orlando and taking a nice relaxing week in one of our fabulous rentals, then try visiting some of these nearby cities.
+If you’re visiting Orlando and taking a nice relaxing week in one of our fabulous rentals, then try visiting some of these towns near Orlando.
 These daytrips from Orlando can add excitement and enrichment to your vacation that so many Orlando tourists too often miss!

 Cape Canaveral— the name sounds like “Carnival,” and the city’s just as fun as one!
 Just take Highway 528 straight east for about 50-65 minutes, and you’re there!
 We recommend this area if you’re a big fan of the ocean—if you head to the eastern edge of the city, you’ll see there’s no land in sight for hundreds of miles: perfect for that spectacular sunrise!